 What each of the three dishes has in common is the intimidation factor.
 It seems that many cooks avoid making them since there they seem time consuming and often ingredient intensive.
 This class intends to bust the intimidation factor.
 In fact at least two of these focus sections can simply be made from the average pantry.
 Can you guess which two?

 Any of our shows or class experiences can be designed just for your private party. (*) Imagine having a room of your friends watching and dining during the Dinner Show or with aprons on and hands into the dough during a private PASTA 101 semi-hands-on class.
 Private experiences can be arranged by speaking directly with one of our representatives.
-See our CUSTOM EVENTS page to learn more about the possibilities.
+See our suggestions for a private event page to learn more about the possibilities.

 (*)Private groups of ten or less may join the regular scheduled classes and are expected to pay the regular price per person, gratuity optional.
 Groups of 11 or more constitute a private event, and our pricing for those experiences depends upon the date, number in the party, type of experience, and of course, the menu.
 A service fee is always applied.